dustywhite7/pythonMikkeli/courseSlides/11 - Cross Validation.md

 - Remember that not all variation can be modeled, and we may have to accept some inaccuracy in a realistic model of the world

 ---

+# Which model is better?
+Blue or black?

 ![w:600](https://upload.wikimedia.org/wikipedia/commons/thumb/6/68/Overfitted_Data.png/300px-Overfitted_Data.png)